Millennial AI

 Weeks 5-6

-We work with your technical and compliance teams to put the agreed controls in place, close the prioritised remediation gaps, and add governance checkpoints to your existing development workflow.
-We run targeted training for the roles accountable for ongoing compliance.
-This is role-specific guidance for model owners, data teams, and senior leadership, not a general awareness session.
+We work with your technical and compliance teams to put controls in place, close prioritised remediation gaps, and add governance checkpoints to your development workflow.
+We run targeted training for the roles accountable for ongoing compliance: role-specific guidance for model owners, data teams, and senior leadership — tailored to each group's responsibilities.
 The engagement closes with a documented handover and a 90-day review checkpoint.

 Deliverable: Implemented governance controls, training sessions for accountable roles, handover documentation, 90-day review schedule